Cookie Settings

 Answered by Ariadne van Zandbergen

-What are the best parks to visit on a safari in Zimbabwe?
+What are the best parks to visit in Zimbabwe?

-“There are lots of great parks worth visiting in Zimbabwe.
-Hwange, Mana Pools and Matobo National Parks are especially recommended.
-Zimbabwe is best known for the magnificent Vic Falls, which at 1.7km wide is one of the world’s largest waterfalls.
+“There are lots of great national parks in Zimbabwe.
+Hwange, Mana Pools and Matobo are highly recommended, but so too are the more remote and little-known likes of Matusadona and Gonarezhou National Parks.
+Zimbabwe is best known for the magnificent Vic Falls, which, at 1.7km wide, is one of the world’s largest waterfalls.
 A beautiful feature of Victoria Falls National Park is the rainforest, nourished by the spray of the waterfall.
 Although the forest is home to many small mammals and birds, this isn’t a real wildlife-viewing destination.
-For a real safari experience, you need to go to Hwange NP, Zimbabwe’s biggest and most popular Big Five destination.
-The waterholes provide great viewing in the Dry season, with elephants particularly abundant at that time.
+For a real safari experience, Hwange NP, Zimbabwe’s biggest and most popular Big Five destination, is only three hours’ drive from Vic Falls.
+The waterholes provide great viewing in the Dry season, when elephants are particularly abundant.
 Hwange is well-equipped for self-drive visitors, but the surrounding private concessions provide high-end five-star luxury and exclusivity.
 Mana Pools NP, with 70km of Zambezi River frontage, offers a true wilderness experience.
-The park is best explored on foot or by canoe.
-The park is home to the Big Five and boasts huge numbers of buffalo and elephant.
-Matobo NP is less densely populated with animals, but definitely worth a visit.
-This World Heritage Site is a haven for white and black rhino.
-The ‘balancing rocks,’ which dominate the dramatic landscape, are home to the world’s largest concentration of Verreaux’s eagle. ”
+Best explored on foot or by canoe, the park is home to huge numbers of buffalo and elephant, while predators include lion, leopard and African wild dog.
+Matobo NP is less densely populated with animals, but it’s a good place to track white and black rhino on foot.
+The ‘balancing rocks’, which dominate the dramatic landscape, are home to some superb rock art sites.
+For repeat safari-goers who want to get off the beaten track, Matusadona or Gonarezhou are highly recommended.
+Matusadona lies on the shore of Lake Kariba, while Gonarezhou is a very scenic park focused on the Same and Runde Rivers and spectacular Chilojo Cliffs.
+Wildlife densities, though relatively low after years of poaching, are swiftly recovering in both parks under dynamic new private management.”

 1